cpitsch/process_mining_macros/README.md

 ## Traces

 - Traces are a sequence of events, indicated by their activity.
+  - The macro invoction may optionally begin with an attribute definition, indicated by curly braces containing comma-separated `key => value` mappings.
+  - Events may be given attributes following the syntax of the `event` macro.
 - Events with no timestamp set are placed 1 hour after the previous events' `time:timestamp`

 ```rust